Gravesend, Brooklyn: White Sands

-The southern part of Gravesend, south of Shore Parkway and north of Coney Island Creek, is sometimes called White Sands.
+South of Shore Parkway and north of Coney Island Creek, is sometimes called White Sands.
 Originally, White Sands consisted of several short, dead-end streets with no through-routes within the neighborhood.
 Currently, it consists of two blocks of residences and a Home Depot location.

 White Sands' name is derived from the white sand which formerly covered the shore and the mouth of Coney Island Creek.
 The first houses to be built in the neighborhood were bungalows that were raised on stilts above the sand, but as development slowly progressed, much of the sand was removed and replaced with landfill.
-In 1993, Home Depot became interested in White Sands as the location for a new store due to its location near the highly-used Cropsey Avenue and Shore Parkway.
+In 1993, Home Depot became interested in White Sands as the location for a new store due to its location near the highly used Cropsey Avenue and Shore Parkway.
 By 2000, Home Depot had acquired about two-thirds of the properties in White Sands, and by 2002, the acquired properties had been razed and replaced by a new Home Depot location.

 History

 Early history

 The island and its environs were first inhabited by bands of Lenape, an Algonquian-speaking tribe that occupied territory along both sides of Long Island Sound, and through coastal areas through present-day New Jersey and down to Delaware.
 The first known European believed to set foot in the area that would become Gravesend was Henry Hudson, whose ship, the Half Moon, landed at Coney Island in the fall of 1609.
 The Dutch claimed this land as part of their New Netherland Colony.

-Gravesend is notable as the only colonial town founded by a woman, Lady Deborah Moody.
+Gravesend is notable as one of the few colonial towns to be founded by a woman, Lady Deborah Moody (Jeanne Mance being another notable female founder).
 In 1643, governor general Willem Kieft granted her and a group of English settlers a land patent on December 19, 1645.
 Moody, along with John Tilton and wife Mary Pearsall Tilton, came to Gravesend after choosing excommunication, following religious persecution in Lynn, Massachusetts.
 Moody and Mary Tilton had been tried because of their Anabaptist beliefs, accused of spreading religious dissent in the Puritan colony.
 Kieft was recruiting settlers to secure this land that his forces had taken from the Lenape.
 Some clashes continued, and the town organization was not completed until 1645.
 The signed town charter and grant was one of the first to ever be awarded to a woman in the New World.
 John Tilton became the first town clerk of Gravesend and owned part of what later would become Coney Island.
 Moody, the Tiltons, and other early English settlers were known to have paid the Lenape for their land.
 Another prominent early settler was Anthony Janszoon van Salee.